dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 1. In the Identities card, click <label>Add</label> next to the Okta identity provider.
 1. Authenticate your Okta account.
 1. You can now log in to DNSimple using the linked Okta identity.

+## Logging in via Okta

+You'll need to [link an Okta organization to your DNSimple account](#linking-an-okta-organization-to-a-dnsimple-account) before your team members can log in via Okta SSO.

+1. To log in to DNSimple using Okta, visit [https://dnsimple.com/login](https://dnsimple.com/login).
+1. Click the <label>Sign in using Okta</label> button.
+1. Enter the company's Okta domain and click "Sign in".
+1. If you are prompted for your Okta username and password, enter them.
+1. If your credentials are valid, you will be redirected back to DNSimple and logged in.

+If you are not yet a member of the DNSimple account, the account administrator will receive a notification to grant access.
+Once they have granted access, you will be able to see the DNSimple account's assets.

+If you log out of Okta, you will also be logged out of DNSimple.

+## Unlinking an Okta organization from a DNSimple account

+1. Go to the <label>Account</label> page, and click the <label>Single Sign-On</label> tab.
+1. Click <label>Revoke</label> next to the SSO Workspace you want to remove.

 ## Unlinking a DNSimple user from an Okta identity